-Rich software and driver support allows usage of C1× camera without a necessity to invest into any 3rd party software package thanks to included free SIPS software package.
-However, ASCOM (for Windows) and INDI (for Linux) drivers and Linux driver libraries, shipped with the camera, provide the way to integrate C1× camera with broad variety of camera control programs.
+Rich software and driver support allow usage of C3 camera without necessity to invest into any 3rd party software package thanks to included free SIPS software package.
+However, ASCOM (for Windows) and INDI (for Linux) drivers and Linux driver libraries are shipped with the camera, provide the way to integrate C3 camera with broad variety of camera control programs.

-The C1× cameras are designed to work in cooperation with a host Personal Computer (PC).
+The C3 cameras are designed to work in cooperation with a host Personal Computer (PC).
 As opposite to digital still cameras, which are operated independently on the computer, the scientific cooled cameras usually require computer for operation control, image download, processing and storage etc. To operate the camera, you need a computer which:

 - 1. Is compatible with a PC standard and runs modern 32 or 64-bit Windows operating system. - 2.
-Is an x86 or ARM based computer and runs 32 or 64-bit Linux operating system.

-Drivers for 32-bit and 64-bit Linux systems are provided, but the SIPS camera control and image processing software, supplied with the camera, requires Windows operating system.

-3. Support for x64 based Apple Macintosh computers is also included.
+Is an x86 or ARM based computer and runs 32 or 64-bit Linux operating system. - Drivers for 32-bit and 64-bit Linux systems are provided, but the SIPS camera control and image processing software, supplied with the camera, requires Windows operating system. - 3.
+Support for x64 based Apple Macintosh computers is also included. - Only certain software packages are currently supported on Mac.

-C1× cameras are designed to be attached to host PC through very fast USB 3.0 port.
-While C1× cameras remain compatible with older (and slower) USB 2.0 interface, image download time is significantly longer.
+C3 cameras are designed to be attached to host PC through very fast USB 3.0 port.
+While C3 cameras remain compatible with older (and slower) USB 2.0 interface, image download time is significantly longer.

-Alternatively, it is possible to use the Moravian Camera Ethernet Adapter device.
-This device can connect up to four Cx (and CCD based Gx) cameras of any type (not only C1×, but also C1, C2, C3 and C4) and offers 1 Gbps and 10/100 Mbps Ethernet interface for direct connection to the host PC.
-Because the host PC then uses TCP/IP protocol to communicate with the cameras, it is possible to insert WiFi adapter or other networking device to the communication path.
+Alternatively, it is possible to use the "Moravian Camera Ethernet Adapter" device.
+This device can connect up to four Cx (and CCD based Gx) cameras of any type (not only C3, but also C1, C2 and C4) and offers 1 Gbps and 10/100 Mbps Ethernet interface for direct connection to the host PC.
+Because the PC then uses TCP/IP protocol to communicate with the cameras, it is possible to insert WiFi adapter or other networking device to the communication path.